kpow/kpow_v3/README.md

-# KPOW - Digital Content & Local Discovery Platform
+# KPOW - Into The Singularity

-A comprehensive cross-domain media and location analytics platform, specializing in donut shop exploration with advanced search, mapping, and interactive discovery features.
+This site tracks my digital footprint and will serve as my launching point in the singularity!

 ## Tech Stack